ISISComputingGroup/ibex_developers_manual/Galil-homing-routines.md

 The loading of the homing routines uses a macro to define the axis based on the location in the start controller setup (see [Galil](Galil) for more detailed information), for brevity and ease of reading this will be replaced by X throughout the descriptions below.

+Further command docs can be found in the share manuals in mac2xxx.pdf

 ### Variables

 There are a number of variables used within these routines.